aneeshd16/AnyBlog-forked-by-Aneesh/README.markdown

 Overview
 --------
-There a lot of blogging platforms based on Node.js/Express.js.
+There are a lot of blogging platforms based on Node.js/Express.js.
 When [Parse](Parse.com) introduced hosting with Express, they also had an example blog called [AnyBlog](http://gitthub.com/ParsePlatform/AnyBlog)